Septic Services in Highland Village, TX

 Why do lakefront properties have septic challenges?

 Lake Lewisville creates high water table conditions that affect drain field performance.
 Texas regulations require at least 48 inches of separation between drain field bottoms and saturated soil.
 When the water table rises during wet seasons, this separation can disappear.
-The 75-foot setback requirement also limits where systems can be placed on smaller lakefront lots.
+Additionally, the 75-foot setback requirement limits where systems can be placed on smaller lakefront lots.
 These constraints often require aerobic or alternative systems that cost more but perform better in challenging conditions.

 Ready to find a Highland Village septic professional?
 Get free quotes from licensed Denton County providers